mlferreira/M3/README.md

-# N2Elite Unofficial App
+# M3 App

-a bad attempt at fixing the official N2Elite Android App
+this is a bad attempt at fixing the official N2 Elite Android App

+some stuff is not working yet